 opportunity for school personnel and parents to work in teams in planning for inclusion of individual children

 who have developmental disabilities.
 Lead by Tony Antosh, these one-day institutes address barriers to meaningful inclusion.

-Teams usually consist of the child's parents, a special educator, teaching assistants, therapists,
+Teams usually consist of the child's parents, a special educator, a regular educator, teaching assistants, therapists,

 and others.
 Most teams also include either a principal or a special education director.
 Each Institute